We Asked GPT-4 to Review Our Pull Requests for 30 Days — It Approved the Bug That Took Down Prod

 GPT-4 saw the diff.
 The diff showed a permission check.
 The permission check existed.
 PASS.

-The bug required understanding three things simultaneously:
+The bug required understanding three things at once:

 GPT-4 reviewed the diff.
 The diff was three lines.
 The vulnerability lived in the intersection of three files across two directories, none of which changed in this PR.